mourya2062/I2C/README.md

 # I2C
 I2C ip core with Avalon Interface

-Have a look to the document before viewing the code
+Have a look at the document before viewing the code

 This I2C works at 100 KHz